Care Provider Responsibilities and Standards

 We only reimburse you for services if:

-- A referral is not on file and the member has an out-of-network benefit (i.e., a POS benefit plan), and if the service is covered and medically necessary, you are entitled to the contracted rate, but the member is required to pay any deductible and/or coinsurance based on their out-of-network benefits.
+- A referral is not on file, and the member has an out- of-network benefit (i.e., a POS benefit plan), and if the service is covered and medically necessary, you are entitled to the contracted rate.
+However, the member is required to pay any deductible and/or coinsurance based on their out-of-network benefits.

-- If the member is enrolled in a benefit plan without an out-of-network benefit (i.e., an HMO benefit plan), we are not responsible for payment (except in cases of emergency), nor can the member be balance billed.
+- If the member is enrolled in a benefit plan without an out- of-network benefit (i.e., an HMO benefit plan), we are not responsible for payment (except in cases of emergency), nor may the member be balance billed.

 Specialists as PCPs

-We may authorize a standing referral (Standing Referrals and Specialty Care Centers in the Referrals section of this supplement) when the care provider is requesting more than 30 visits within a six month period or covered services beyond a six month period but within 12 months.
+We may authorize a standing referral (See Standing Referrals and Specialty Care Centers) when the care provider is requesting more than 30 visits within a six-month period or covered services beyond a six-month period but within 12 months.
 Under a standing referral, a member may seek treatment with a designated specialist or facility without a separate PCP referral for each service.